DevExpress-Examples/asp-net-core-dashboard-pass-hidden-parameters-to-custom-sql-query/README.md

 Handle the [`DashboardConfigurator.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.CustomParameters) event and specify the default value: [DashboardUtils.cs](./CS/AspNetCoreDashboard_CustomParameters/Code/DashboardUtils.cs).

-As the result, a user see a dashboard based on the data from the SQL query with the **CountryParameter** query parameter's value specified in the `DashboardConfigurator.CustomParameters` event handler (_Brazil_).
+As the result, a user sees a dashboard based on the data from the SQL query with the **CountryParameter** query parameter's value specified in the `DashboardConfigurator.CustomParameters` event handler (_Brazil_).

 ## Files to Review